MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 1. q1000: Struggled to locate and transport the passenger efficiently。
 2. q2000: Demonstrated significant improvement, efficiently navigating to the passenger and completing the task.
-3. q10000: Exhibited comparable performance to q2000, as seen in the videos.
+3. q10000: Exhibited comparable performance to q2000, as seen in the GIFs.

 ### Quantifying Performance